Royal Mansour Marrakech

 Each private riad is like a palace unto itself, with on-call butlers, open-air courtyards (with a canopy that automatically unfurls if rain is detected), dazzling bedrooms with silk-covered walls, and a private roof terrace with a fireplace and heated plunge pool.

-Dining, too, is of the very highest standard.
-Three-Michelin-star chef Yannick Alléno supervises two of the hotel’s three restaurants: the fine-dining La Grand Table Marocaine and Le Jardin, an outdoor restaurant open to the gardens and the pool serving Asian-inspired dishes, sushi and delicately flavoured grilled sharing plates.
-The third restaurant, SESAMO, offers authentic Italian cuisine and is spearheaded by Italian chef Massimiliano Alajmo, the youngest chef in the world to win three Michelin stars.
+Dining, too, is of the very highest standard with four exceptional restaurants.
+Fine-dining La Grand Table Marocaine and La Grande Brasserie are overseen by Helene Darroze.
+Le Jardin, an outdoor restaurant opens to the gardens and the pool serving Asian-inspired dishes, sushi and delicately flavoured grilled sharing plates while Sesamo offers authentic Italian cuisine and is spearheaded by Italian chef Massimiliano Alajmo, the youngest chef in the world to win three Michelin stars.